danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 kind:image,
 ) <AXI-Stream-Timing>

-The DVB-S2 design used requires sideband signals to indicate the start and end of a frame or packet.
-Additionally, as the

-Unlike the other control signals, these require a high level of synchronisation with the data stream, necessitating their inclusion within the 32 bit TData.
+=== DVB-S2 Transmitter integration

+The selected template architecture suited the requirements for the downlink transmission system well.
+Control signals could be implemented using the AXI-Lite interface, as they can be asserted at any point before the next frame has started.
+The packet and sideband data could then be transferred using the AXI-Stream, as this required much higher datarates and guaranteed alignment.

+For the reasons mentioned previously, it was determined that the implementation of the sideband signals using the TUSER features of the AXI-Stream would overcomplicate implementation as the interface is determined by the reference design.
+These signals would instead be transferred within the 32 bit TDATA stream.

 The remaining 28 bits could then be used to carry the packet data.
 No DFL size was evenly divisible by 28, giving two avenues for implementation.
 The first option was to implement a signalling system within the TDATA field allowing for a variable amount of packet bits within each TDATA field.
 The second was to find the largest number that factored all possible DFL sizes and accept the lower performance.

 //TODO: Fastest
-All DFL sizes were factorised, giving a maximum size of 8 bits.
+The maximum DFL sizes corresponding to all valid modulation and coding rates, as shown in @DFL-Sizes, were factorised and the largest common factor found to be 8, giving a maximum of 1 byte per AXI packet without additional signalling.

 AXI-Streams can transfer data much faster than the resultant symbols could be transmitted, so it was decided to accept the performance loss of using a subset of the TDATA field as it greatly reduced complexity.
+The performance impact was minimal, as each packet needed to be serialised over multiple clock cycles anyway.
+The resultant TDATA structure is shown in @AXI-Pkts.

 #figure(
   table(